-- Visual distortions, such as straight lines seeming bent
+- Visual distortions, such as straight lines seeming bent.

-- Reduced central vision in one or both eyes
+- Reduced central vision in one or both eyes.

-- Increased difficulty adapting to low light levels, such as when entering a dimly lit restaurant
+- Increased difficulty adapting to low light levels, such as when entering a dimly lit restaurant or theater.

-- Increased blurriness of printed words
+- Increased blurriness of printed words.

-- Difficulty recognizing faces
+- Difficulty recognizing faces.